ez-instrument/ez-instrument-nodejs/README.md

 ## Contributions

 Contributions are not welcomed at the moment.
-I do intend to involve the community for contributions only after v1.0.0 has been publicly released.
+I do intend to involve the community for contributions only after v1.0.0 has been released.
+In the meanwhile, do feel free to raise issues.

 ---